 Imagine a single office whose mission is to gather lessons in energy resiliency technologies, project finance, and quantifiable benefits from around the world to develop more secure and energy independent US federal facilities.
 Also imagine the improvements that could be made possible through low-cost financing previously unavailable to the public sector.
 This would be the duty of a federal resiliency bank—imagine the energy future it would enable.

-This article was written by Jared Smith at PA Consulting, Alex Kragie at the Coalition for Green Capital, and William Pott at POWER Engineers.
+This article was written by PA Consulting, Alex Kragie at the Coalition for Green Capital, and William Pott at POWER Engineers.